haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/cli-ref-topic.md

 The following Magento Cloud CLI commands can be run from any directory and run best from a project directory.
 When run from a project directory, you can omit the `-p <project ID>` parameter.
 These commands are meant to be used to manage Integration environments.

 You may notice these commands are similar to Git commands.
-The `magento-cloud` Git commands directly connect with Magento Git, the Magento ECE project, with additional features.
-For example, when you push a Git branch, it is not activated until you access GitHub.
+The `magento-cloud` Git commands directly connect with Magento Git, the Magento ECE project, with additional features. 例如， when you push a Git branch, it is not activated until you access GitHub.
 The Magento CLI command includes activation.

 All listed commands include only the required information and options.
 These commands may include additional options.
 To see all options and help, append `--help` with any `magento-cloud` command .